Manage event subscriptions (Recommended)

 3. On the Subscription Policy tab, click Create Subscription Policy.

-4. On the Create Subscription Policy page, configure the parameters for the subscription policy.
+4. On the Create Subscription Policy page, set the parameters for the subscription policy.

 • Basic Information: Enter a name for the subscription policy.